-IV Contributing to Toronto's Economic Growth The unique downtown location of Billy Bishop Toronto City Airport makes it a key urban transportation hub for Canadian and international businesses to gain convenient, cost-effective and environmentally sustainable access to the heart of Canada's business capital.
-BILLY BISHOP AIRPORT AS A FACILITATOR OF TOURISM AND TRADE Since its opening in 1939, Billy Bishop Airport has become an important international gateway and significant economic engine for the GTA.
+IV Contributing to Toronto's Economic Growth

+The unique downtown location of Billy Bishop Toronto City Airport makes it a key urban transportation hub for Canadian and international businesses to gain convenient, cost-effective and environmentally sustainable access to the heart of Canada's business capital.

+BILLY BISHOP AIRPORT AS A FACILITATOR OF TOURISM AND TRADE

+Since its opening in 1939, Billy Bishop Airport has become an important international gateway and significant economic engine for the GTA.

 Through direct and indirect economic benefits, the airport continues to support Toronto's key sectors including the technology industry, financial services, life sciences, the food and beverage sector, travel and tourism, and the film and television industry.

 The technology industry in Toronto has grown by more than 50 per cent in the past five years, employing roughly 241,000 and outpacing other North American technology hubs such as San Francisco, Seattle and Washington DC.
-Already North America's fourth largest technology talent market, Toronto's tech sector will continue to grow, attracting the increased presence of global brands and technology giants such as Amazon and Google.
+Already North America's fourth largest technology talent market, Toronto's tech sector will continue to grow, attracting the increased presence of global brands and technology giants such as Amazon and Google. \

 With these companies choosing Toronto to base operations, Billy Bishop Airport will play a more vital role than ever before connecting business in Toronto to key technology markets in the U.S. such as New York and Boston.

 Further, with regional carriers such as FlyGTA now serving markets such as Kitchener-Waterloo, the technology corridor is growing ever stronger as fast, efficient and daily connections can be made between the two technology hubs.

 The airport also boosts Toronto's tourism economy, with visitors coming through Billy Bishop Airport spending approximately \$150 million a year on accommodation, transportation, retail and food and beverage.

 "By providing a direct connection between Toronto's business and economic centre and other key North American cities, Billy Bishop Airport's impact extends beyond our transportation infrastructure into Toronto's economic, cultural and social realms.
-We would be a lesser city without it." -City of Toronto Councillor Michael Thompson, Chair, Economic Development and Culture Committee Based on information from the Bank of Montreal's Blue Book for Winter 2019, published February 5, 2019.
-Billy Bishop Airport | Sustainability Report 2018 63
+We would be a lesser city without it."

+City of Toronto Councillor

+Michael Thompson, Chair,

+Economic Development and Culture

+Committee

+Going Forward

+Next Steps

-Next Steps In this report, we highlighted areas where we are succeeding while also reflecting upon how we can continue to improve in order to maximize the impact of our sustainability efforts.
+In this report, we highlighted areas where we are succeeding while also reflecting upon how we can continue to improve in order to maximize the impact of our sustainability efforts.
 In 2019 and beyond, Billy Bishop Airport will continue to enhance its sustainability program and strive to achieve a rigorous carbon reduction by 2030.
 We encourage you to follow our progress throughout the year on our website, at public meetings and in reports such as this, and provide feedback along the way.

-S-Cal Gene Cabral Executive Vice President Billy Bishop Toronto City Airport
+Gene Cabral Executive Vice President Billy Bishop Toronto City Airport